Skip to main content

 • Everything you do becomes evidence

-• Video footage can be used against you
+• Video footage can be used in court

-• May still be arrested regardless of performance
+• You may still be arrested regardless of performance

 Field Sobriety Tests: Comply vs. Refuse